BrianaCamp/looking-glass/README.md

 After initial setup, if changes are made to the packages needed for the project, run `yarn` to get the latest.

+You'll see the site on: http://127.0.0.1:4000

+## Troubleshooting:
+If your changes aren't showing, do try refreshing the server by quitting yarn and running `yarn start` again to regenerate the site.

 ## Using SiteLeaf